nealhaddaway/bibfix/README.md

 <a href="https://www.eshackathon.org/" target="_blank">Evidence
 Synthesis Hackathon</a>.

-Please cite this package as: Haddaway NR, Jones ML, Grainger MJ, and Westgate MJ (2021). bibfix: An R package and Shiny app for repairing and enriching bibliographic data.
+Please cite this package as: Haddaway NR, Jones ML and Grainger MJ (2021). bibfix: An R package and Shiny app for repairing and enriching bibliographic data.
 <a href="https://github.com/nealhaddaway/bibfix" target="_blank">https://github.com/nealhaddaway/bibfix</a>.